 Briefly describe in narrative form important information to assist potential applicants in assessing their likely fit with your program.
 This description must be consistent with the program’s policies on intern selection and practicum and academic preparation requirements:

-The application deadline is November 15th.
+The application deadline is November 22nd at 12 AM (CST).
 A select number of applicants will be invited for interviews.
 Practicum requirements must have been completed, with at least 400 hours of AAPI Intervention Hours recorded or projected by the beginning of internship, and at least 100 AAPI Assessment Hours.
 The doctoral program must certify that the applicant is ready for internship.
 Due to state policies and regulations governing patient contact in state facilities, we cannot accept applicants with previous felony convictions, or misdemeanor convictions other than traffic offenses.
 Due to recent changes in KY Medicaid, Kentucky licensure at Master’s level may be required (fee of around $150.00 for intern applying).